hpi-epic/pricewars-producer/README.md

 First run ```npm install``` to install necessary dependencies.
 Then run ```node app.js``` to start the server on port 3000.

 Access the server by typing ```http://localhost:3000``` into your browser and use an API-endpoint to test it.
 You can find the API for the producer here: https://hpi-epic.github.io/masterproject-pricewars/api

+## Concept
+The producer exists to abstract from the real world scenario in which merchants have to buy products first to be able to offer them on a marketplace.
+This step is essential since each purchase of a product costs the merchant money and keeping track of these purchases is necessary to calcualte a merchant's actual profit by comparing the revenue at the marketplace against the expenses at the producer.

+### Random Products
+To make sure that the Price Wars simulation is only about the comparison of *pricing* strategies and not about the merchants' *purchase* strategy, we decided that the purchase of a product from the producer is always done randomly.
+When a merchant requests a product, they are given one random product from the currently available set of products.
+How many products a merchant buys is not restricted though.

+### Product Signature
+Each purchase is logged to Kafka to keep track of the merchant's expenses.
+For that the merchant has to send his token in the authorization-header whenever he wants to buy a product.
+At the same time, the producer generates a signature for the product sold to the merchant that encrypts information about the product itself and also contains the token the merchant sent.
+This token is later on decrypted and checked by the marketplace whenever a merchant wants to post a new product - if the token in the signature does not match the token the merchant sends, the offer is denied.
+This way we can make sure that a merchant does not purchase a product with a different token and then puts it on the marketplace with his own token - avoiding any expenses but only making profit.

+### Limited Stock
+The default product set only contains product with infinite availability, i.e. the `stock`-attribute is set to `-1`.
+In future scenarios we might want products that are limited, ie we only have a certain stock of items available for each merchant such as plane tickets.
+The current version of the producer does already support this scenario.
+If the `stock`-attribute is set to a number greater than 0, the producer keeps track of how many instances of this product have been sold to which merchant already.
+If the left over stock for a product is down to 0 for a merchant, this product won't be sold to this merchant any longer.

+## Architecture
+The components of the producer are the following:
+### app.js
+The entry point of the Producer.
+We are using an express-server which is defined here.
+Also the port used can be adjusted here.

+### routes.js
+All endpoints of the API are defined in here.
+Adjust this file to add additional endpoints or to update or delete existing ones.

+### Products.js
+Models the actual warehouse and the products being sold.
+The available products are stored in an array of objects, each object representing a product.

+The current version contains a default product set that can be adjusted via the API.
+The default set contains 4 different products of each 4 different qualities, so all in all 16 products.

+Accordingly, the Products-prototype exposes methods to add, delete and update products.
+Furthermore, it offers a method to buy a random product.

+This component also takes care of creating an encrypted signature for a sold product.

+### KafkaLogger.js
+This component connects to the Kafka-service and logs each purchase of a merchant to the 'producer'-topic.

+### RegisteredMerchants.js
+*This component is currently not in use*

+This component models a store of all merchants that are registered at the producer, ie that have already bought a product.
+With a merchant, the products available to a merchant are stored.
+It also persistently stores registered merchants on the hard drive through a simple .txt-file.

+In the current version, we do not need this component since the information which products are available to which merchant are directly saved with the products themselves.
+This decision was made to simplify adding, updating and deleting products - if we used this component, each merchant's store would have to be updated with each product-update.

 ## Application Overview